nadav867/crypto-news/README.md

 1. Open `http://localhost:5173` in your browser
 2. Type a question about cryptocurrency news in the input field
-3. Click "Ask" to get a real-time streaming answer based on the latest news articles
+3. Click "Send" to get a real-time streaming answer based on the latest news articles

 ## API Endpoint